josanabr/ilsci/provisioning/vagrant/README.md

 ## Preliminaries

-To take full advantage of this document is highly recommended to get access a computer enabled with Vagrant.
+To take full advantage of this document is highly recommended to get access a computer with Vagrant installed.
 In order to do this it is necessary install:

 - VirtualBox